Car Accident Lawyer in Atlanta, GA

 - Show your license, if requested by the other driver

-3. Make a Report
+Make a Car Accident Report

 If you have not already done so, contact 911 to report the accident.
 If the accident is not serious and there are no injuries, it is sometimes possible to do this online or at the police station rather than waiting for the police on the side of the road.
 If the police do respond to the scene, be sure to get the name and badge number of the investigating officer and ask where you can get a copy of the police report.